clovisdasilvaneto/100DaysOfAlgorithmsAndDataStructures/README.md

   - [Hash Table](./data-structures/hash-table)
   - [Binary Trees](./data-structures/binary-tree)

-**__PS: If you wan't to start in your 100 days of algorithms and data structure challenge, please fork this repository and don't forget to use the #100DaysOfAlgorithmsAndDataStructure hashtag to share your status
+**__PS: If you wan't to start in your 100 days of algorithms and data structure challenge, please fork this repository and don't forget to use the #100DaysOfAlgorithmsAndDataStructure hashtag to share your status.__**
-\o/__**

 You can find some hacker rank challenges solved on `hacker-rank-exercises` folder.